Planning Train Journeys in Belgium Using Natural Language

 Drafting a personal email

-You could stop here as you've found your train, but let's use this information to take us further.
-Since it also knows the customer details from the CRM, we can create a very personal e-mail.
+You could stop here, but let's use this information to take us further.
+Since it also knows the customer details from the CRM, we can create a very personal email.
 You could follow-up and ask for edits if you'd like.

-If we had connected an email-tool we would be able to actually send the e-mail directly.
+If we had connected an email tool, we would be able to send the email directly.
 For demonstration purposes we didn't.

 Finding nearby customers